Research

 Book Project

-The Territorial Revolution in Political Thought: Building Bordered States in Early International Law
+The Territorial Revolution in Political Thought: Building Bordered States in Early International Law (Under contract with Oxford University Press)

 It is easy to take for granted that the Earth is naturally divided into territories belonging to different human communities.
 To be politically autonomous, it is often assumed, means to have sole possession of a piece of the Earth’s surface.
 But it was not always seen that way.
 Political order was not always identified with a ‘state,’ much less a territorial one.
 My book returns us to moments in the seventeenth- and eighteenth-centuries that saw the emergence of the state as a basic unit of modern international relations, and asks how international law and political philosophy adapted to the territorialization of politics.
 Out of the pluralistic and non-congruent dynastic fiefdoms, hardly more than collections of family lands, emerged territorial states claiming exclusive lordship over geographic space.
 What ensued was an explosion of attempts in law, philosophy, and history, to invent a coherent unity out of lands that were anything but.
 As the first in-depth study of the transformation of theories of territory, the book argues that between 1648 and 1758, a patrimonial view, which reduced rulership to personal property, was replaced by a new orthodoxy which I call ‘territorialism’: that territorial sovereignty was imminent to a political community and the land it occupied.
 The book examines this development through four authors in the law of nations and natural law tradition: the seventeenth-century Saxon jurist, Samuel von Pufendorf, who reformulated natural law; the English philosopher and colonial administrator, John Locke; the Prussian philosopher Christian Wolff; and the Swiss jurist Emer de Vattel.
 Synthesizing the philosophies of territory before him, Vattel offered the ideal-typical doctrine of the state that relied on the 'nation' as an independent legal personality.
 By 1758, the 'territory' of the territorial state had been transformed from an arbitrary landscape into a 'native country.'